Olipear/Portfolio/src/pages/index.md

   cv_pdflabel: Download CV
 blurbs:
-  - blurb: I take digital products from research and requirements gathering, all the way through to protoyping and development.
+  - blurb: I take digital products from research and requirements gathering, all the way through to prototyping and development.
-  - blurb: I'm available for both development contract work and UX consultancy.
+  - blurb: I'm currently available for both development contract work and UX consultancy.
 about:
   aboutbody: >-
     Currently living in Leamington spa with my partner Merle and cat Mushu.